ChrisHinde/MaterialUtilities/README.md

   with the selected material, of the other objects.
 - The assignment of material when you have multiple objects selected in Edit mode doesn't work correctly and might give unexpected results&trade;.

-- Assignment to different splines in Curve objects doesn't work in 2.80 RC.\
-  (**Do note** that each spline/curve can only have one material,
-    so you can't assign different materials to different parts of the spline)
+(**Do note** that each spline/curve can only have one material, so you can't assign different materials to different parts of a spline)

 ## Support